Yu Owada: Pro Wrestling Noah (2023–present)

-Foreign excursion (2025)
+Foreign excursion (2025-2026)

 Owada started his foreign excursion in the British independent circuit.
 He made his foreign debut at Progress Chapter 183: Hundred Volts, an event promoted by Progress Wrestling on August 25, 2025, where he fell short to Charlie Sterling.
-At Progress Chapter 184: Camden Lock Up on September 28, 2025, he fell short to Ricky Knight Jr.
+At Progress Chapter 184: Camden Lock Up on September 28, 2025, he fell short to Ricky Knight Jr. At Progress Chapter 189: In Darkest Night on January 25, 2026, Kouga and Gene Munny challenged Diamond Eyes (Connor Mills and Nico Angelo) for the Progress Tag Team Championship but were unsuccessful after interference from their manager Session Moth Martina.
+On February 7, 2026, in Berlin, Germany he defeated Ahura to win the GWF Berlin Championship, his first title of his career.
+He wrestled his final match of his excursion at Progress Chapter 197: Wrestling Over Everything on August 31, 2026, defeating Mark Coffey.

+Return to Noah (2026-present)

+On August 10, 2026, it was announced by Noah that Owada (as Kouga) would be participating in the 2026 edition of the N-1 Victory tournament.
+During a press conference on September 11, he said his status as a member of Team2000X will be decided with his match against Ozawa.

 Japanese independent scene (2023–present)

 At the 2024 edition of All Together, Owada teamed up with Hayata and Ulka Sasaki in a losing effort against TMDK (Zack Sabre Jr. and Ichiban Sweet Boys (Robbie Eagles and Kosei Fujita)).